cs1302uga/cs1302-tutorials/emacs/emacs.md

 $ touch src/cs1302/Test.java
 ```

-Without changing directies, you can **open a file** specified by the path
+Without changing directories, you can **open a file** specified by the relative
-`src/cs1302/Test.java` in Emacs by executing the following command:
+path `src/cs1302/Test.java` in Emacs by executing the following command:

 ```
 $ emacs src/cs1302/Test.java